CallunaLessThan3/iris-core/README.md

 ### Main changes
 - Using Fn instead of Alt due to lack of keys available
   - Standard core uses ~34 keys, only 28 available
-- 9 commands on L1, 6 pushed to L2
+- 8 commands on L1, 6 pushed to L2

 **Notes**
 - This is the first time using or making a layout for the core
+- Space is unbound because it's very uncomfy to press

 ---
 ty for Edennil and others in The Core discord server for help <33